mrdonado/blog/README.md

 If you're running Mac OSX 10.11.06 El Capitan or higher, these are the commands you'll need to get the blog up and running.

+If you are using Linux or Windows, the commands will be pretty similar (just ignore the part with `-n /usr/local/bin`).

 First of all, [install Ruby on your system](https://www.ruby-lang.org/en/documentation/installation/).

 Then, run the following commands on the console.